 Daycare facilities are required to track drop-offs and pick-ups of children, with a parent or guardian’s signature required to sign children in and out.
 Staff members are not allowed to sign these sheets on behalf of parents/guardians.

 But what happens when parents cannot get to the daycare and must send someone in their place to pick up their child?
-Parents should plan ahead by listing those authorized to make pick-ups on their child’s records with the center.
+Our Texas daycare neglect attorney advises that parents should plan ahead by listing those authorized to make pick-ups on their child’s records with the center.
 Texas law mandates that daycare centers have a plan in place to keep kids safe.

 Who Is Permitted to Pick Up My Child From Daycare?